oddbird/oddsite/content/work/quarqnet.rst

 our designers fleshed out the proposal further with a cross between a sketch and an interactive mockup.
-The blue boxes above respresent click targets and demonstrate the user flow between activity list, data, and collapsed views.
+The blue boxes below represent click targets and demonstrate the user flow between activity list, data, and collapsed views.
 Play with the interactive `InVision sketch`_.